Katie Phang: Career

 In 2005, Phang joined WFOR-TV as a legal consultant to discuss the trial of Michael Jackson.
 The chief assistant to the state attorney, Katherine Fernandez Rundle, informed her that she needed to quit the role, because Rundle "does not want her assistants providing public legal analysis or commentary regarding criminal trials".
 Phang instead quit her job with the state attorney's office, keeping the unpaid legal consultant role and joining a private law firm.
 She also covered the trial of Robert Blake and the Terri Schiavo case for WFOR.
 She became a legal analyst for Fox News, and was a frequent guest of Greta Van Susteren.

 Phang became a legal analyst for the NBCUniversal News Group in 2017.
 In 2021, Phang appeared with Kevin O'Leary and Ada Pozo on CNBC's Money Court, where they adjudicated financial disputes.
 In April 2022, she premiered a new Saturday show—The Katie Phang Show—on MSNBC and Peacock; the show was produced from Telemundo's Miami studios.
 Later in 2022, Phang hosted 'Class Action', a 12-part documentary podcast that followed competitive mock trial teams.
 Phang was also a fill-in host on MSNBC's All In with Chris Hayes, The Beat with Ari Melber and The Last Word with Lawrence O'Donnell.

-In February 2025, Phang's show was cancelled, effective in late April, due to MSNBC's plans to consolidate their production in New York and Washington D.C. as part of their spinoff from NBCUniversal.
-Initially, Phang was said to be remaining with the network as a legal correspondent.
-However, in closing remarks on the final edition of her show, Phang said she would only be appearing on MSNBC as a guest going forward.
+In February 2025, Phang's show was canceled, effective in late April, because of MSNBC's plans to consolidate their production in New York and Washington D.C. as part of their spinoff from NBCUniversal.
+Phang was to remain with the network as a legal correspondent, but later announced during her show's final airing that she would only appear as a guest.